Below are pictures of some of the more unusual butterflies recorded in Fineshade Wood.

 A smattering of sightings of this BAP species.

-The one pictured here was in Dumb Bob Spinney in 2014.
+The one pictured here on the left was in Dumb Bob Spinney in 2014.
 It was where Forest Holidays' "Retreat" was proposed.

 Has become very common in the wood in the last few years.